 Avoid Common Buyer Mistakes.

-The brokers and buyers we interviewed don’t have anything against websites, such as yachtworld.com, but they all commented that they were no substitute
+The brokers and buyers we interviewed don’t have anything against boat listing websites, such as yacht world, but they all commented that they were no substitute

 for going aboard many boats personally.
 “Everything looks great on the Internet, but people don’t have a sense of space until they’ve boarded the boat” says Christensen.
 “A 36-foot boat can be teeny or spacious inside.
 It depends on the layout.”
 Evans agrees.
 “Looking at boats on websites is incredibly misleading,” he says.